yktoo/yktoo.com/content/blog/posts/0315/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/b7xj6tjkztnt0315.jpg" "Les Bottières, hotel's parking lot." >}}

 All this snow lay virtually untouched in {{< fl "La Toussuire" >}}.
 I have the impression no one really cared for snow in {{< fl "Les Sybelles" >}}: snow guns were never used, bare spots and pits never healed, slopes never groomed with ratracs.
-Which was in stark contrast with {{< a "0306" "La Plagne" >}}.
+Which was in stark contrast with [La Plagne](0306).
 Instead of all that the pistes would simply get closed by the means of a banner across the slope.

 Anyway, that day we enjoyed lots of off-piste snowboarding on the soft ungroomed snow powder.
 Which didn't differ that much from the "groomed" one.